mathvalenza/webpack-course/notes.md

 ## Better Errors and Loaders for HTML & Images

+### using file-loader, extract-loader and html-loader for .html files, style-loader and css-loader for .css files and file-loader for images

 ### add `overlay: true` propery inside devServer config displays syntax error inside the browser